grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 1. The configuration file as well as any extra CLI flags are provided to the Mimir pods.
 1. Each component evaluates the configuration, substituting environment variables as required.
 Note that extra CLI flags take precedence over the configuration file.

-> **Note:**: CLI flags are component specific, thus they will not show up in the generated `ConfigMap` (or `Secret`), making it less obvious what configuration is running.
+> **Note:** CLI flags are component-specific, thus they will not show up in the generated `ConfigMap` (or `Secret`), making it less obvious what configuration is running.
 Use only when absolutely necessary.

 ### Inspect changes to the configuration before upgrade